Electric Magnetic Field Generation | White Paper

 Power or Field?

-Quite often many engineering hours are needed to analyze amplifier power, antenna gain, H/V antenna beam width and cable losses.
-This is to establish whether the combination of all these individual components offer the overall required compliancy towards the standard with respect to uniform area and field level.
-The RadiField offers the user a guaranteed EM field in an anechoic test environment as well as compliancy to the uniform field area.
-The user does not have to worry about amplifier power levels, 1dB compression points, cable losses nor the illumination area’s. simply a field level to test his products.
-This white paper will show some significantly considerations which need to be taken into account when working with conventional systems:
+Engineering teams often spend many hours analyzing various components such as amplifier power, antenna gain, H/V antenna beam width, and cable losses to ensure compliance with standards for uniform area and field level.
+However, RadiField offers a solution that guarantees an EM field in an anechoic test environment and ensures compliancy with uniform field areas, freeing the user from concerns about power levels, compression points, cable losses, and illumination areas.
+This white paper highlights some important considerations that should be taken into account when working with conventional systems:

 • Class A versus Class AB with respect to reflected power handing and 1dB compression power capability